akeneo/pim-docs/cookbook/catalog_structure/overriding_the_mongodb_product_value.rst

 How to Override the MongoDB Product Value
 =========================================

-In some cases, you may need to extend and replace the `AkeneoProductValue` to be able to link some objects with it.
+In some cases, you may need to extend and replace the `Pim:Catalog:ProductValue` to be able to link some objects with it.

 For example, let’s say we want to link the product values with a `Color` model.
 Depending on your needs, a product value can be linked to several colors or just to one.